 There's more stories coming out.

-You know, Obama campaigned for Northam.
+You know, Obama campaigned for Northam?

-Oh, yeah, while he was campaigning for Northam, we actually went back and found the tape, and in his remarks, he said a victory for Northam would send a message of the rejection of politics of division and of fear, and would embrace one of inclusiveness.
+And in his remarks, he said a victory for Northam would send a message of the rejection of politics, a division, and of fear, and would embrace one of inclusiveness.

 I guess that doesn't count now.

-Um top Democrats are rallying now for Northam.
+Top Democrats are rallying now for Northam.

 They had a ready-made mantra.

-And quote, I can't believe what I read in the newspapers and see on the news on about the other side, said Northam.
+And quote, I can't believe what I read in the newspapers and see on the news about the other side, said Northam.

 We all will work together to defeat Donald Trump in 2016.

-And anyway, also we now have more photos have surfaced in this guy's yearbook.
+And anyway, also, we now have more photos have surfaced in this guy's yearbook.

 One of the things that is amazing to me is how many people don't know the history of the Democratic Party on this specific issue.